ajw2060/MQTT-Pub-Sub-Utilities/README.md

 - Topic/message history
 - All configuration preferences

 Settings are stored in JSON files and loaded automatically on startup.
+The configuration files do not exist in the repository but they will be created the first time the application is run.
+By defauly these configuration files will be created in the directory from which the program runs.

 ## 📝 Template System (Publisher)